- Task Overview

 Setting a success screen or URL

 If including a task URL, you will have the option to include a success URL or success screen to automatically determine the successful completion of a task.
 Success is determined by whether or not the participant visits the URL while completing the task.
-This allows you to capture your definition of success to complement the self-reported success power follow-up question.
+This lets you capture your definition of success to complement the self-reported success power follow-up question.

 - After adding the starting URL for a task, select Add in the Set Success URL container.